KxSystems/docs-v1/README.md

 ## To do

 - [x] Tabulate .h and .Q contents on q/ref/card
-- [ ] Fill lacunae in .h ad .Q pages
+- [ ] Fill lacunae in .h and .Q pages
 - [ ] Distribute throughout the pages under Reference/Semantics references to .h, .Q and .z functions
 - [ ] Replace central table on home page with responsive version
 - [ ] Migrate Cookbook articles